 Soulfire Brand “Blaze,” “Ruin,” and “Styx”

 While they’re no longer as exceptional as they once were, fully upgraded Lunastra weapons can still be quite useful thanks to their built-in armor skills.
-The “Styx” in particular comes with Master’s Touch built right in — no need to use special armor or decorations.
+The “Styx” in particular comes with Razor Sharp built right in — no need to use special armor or decorations.
 This ability reduces sharpness loss by 50 percent.
 While it’s not quite as potent as Master’s Touch, it’s still a great way to supplement your build and free up slots for other things.

 “Ruin,” meanwhile, can potentially save you an augmentation slot.
 It allows you to regenerate health after a certain number of hits on your target.
 Plus it comes with significantly more raw damage than either other Soulfire Brand.
 It may take considerably longer to acquire, though, since it needs Ruiner Nergigante parts.